 The Debt Model in my Excel Financial Model Template is an example of how to add debt to cash flow projections.
 Include debt financing later in the cash flow forecast when the business generates a steady level of profits.
 Because of the improved security of earnings, debt financing usually comes cheaper than equity financing.

 Clearly show the calculations of Interests, Debt Amortisation and Principal Repayments over time.
-The closing debt balance is a liability so it needs to be reflected in the balance sheet.
-Remember to deduct it while calculating the exit value of your company.
-Link the interest and principal repayments to the Profit & Loss, Balance Sheet and Cash Flow Excel sheets of the cash flow forecast model.
+The closing debt balance is a liability that must be reflected in the balance sheet.
+In addition, remember to reflect the amount while calculating the company’s exit value.
+Finally, link the interest and principal repayments to the Profit & Loss, Balance Sheet and Cash Flow Excel sheets of the cash flow forecast model.

-Visit my tutorial Financial Model with Debt Funding Excel Template to learn more about how to create a Cash Flow Forecast with debt.
+Learn More: Visit my tutorial Financial Model with Debt Funding Excel Template to learn more about creating a Cash Flow Forecast with debt.

 Summary: How to Create a Cash Flow Forecast in Excel

 This tutorial has shown you how to use Excel to create a Cash Flow Forecast in Excel.
-It started with an explanation of how to create a sheet with the main assumptions and how to link them to sales, revenue and costs assumptions.
-Finally, it helped you calculate the terminal value and showed how to use it to estimate returns on the invested equity.
+First, it explained how to create a sheet with the main assumptions and link them to sales, revenue and cost assumptions.
+Then, it helped you calculate the terminal value and showed how to use it to estimate returns on the invested equity.